Quinn-Rainen/Voice-Recognition/README.md

 # Voice-Recognition
-Using Microsfots Text to Speech I will grab the weather data from a given city.
+Using Microsofts Text to Speech I will grab the weather data from a given city.